 Normalization in Transformers

 Normalization comes in many flavors (batch, layer, instance, group norm, etc.), but we focus on batch vs. layer for Transformers.
 Batch normalization (BN) computes the mean and variance of each feature across the batch.
-Layer normalization (LN) computes the mean and variance across features of one example.
+Layer normalization (LN) computes the mean and variance across the features of a single example.
 A key difference is that BN’s behavior depends on having a meaningful batch of data, whereas LN works on each sample independently.
 This difference will be crucial when we look at sequence models.

 x1 = [2.0, 4.0, 6.0]x2 = [1.0, 3.0, 5.0]